beastsaber/bsaber/src/collections/posts/getting-started.md

 - a level of quality and craftsmanship that demonstrates clear attention to detail in capturing the music

-We also feature playlists on our home page - which are collections of maps that are all great and reviewed by the curators.
+We also feature playlists on our home page!
+"Featured Packs" are reviewed by our team of Curators to be of minimum curation quality standards.
+You'll also find Packs for the Beasties, and other Curator Recommended packs!
+Want to learn more about Curation?
+[Click here!](/curation)

 # Competitive Play